OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/10-Testing_JSON_Web_Tokens.md

 - HMAC uses a secret key
 - Convert JWT into crackable format
 - Try and crack key
+    - jwt2john
+    - May need custom compiled john for long JWT (`SALT_LIMBS`)
+    - jwtcrack

 ### HMAC vs RSA Confusion

 - Obtain public key
-    - Public key may be in `/.well-known/jwks.json`
+    - May be in `/.well-known/jwks.json`
-    - Obtain public key from TLS cert (shouldn't be re-used, but may be)
+    - Can be obtained from TLS cert (shouldn't be re-used, but may be)
 - Use public key as a secret to calculate a HMAC

+### Attacker Provided RSA Key

+- JSON Web Signature (JWS) allows embedding of public key in the header
+- Sign with our own private key and see if server trusts it

 ## Related Test Cases